-Treatment of uncontrolled HTN reduces the risks of mortality and of cardiac, vascular, renal, or cerebrovascular complications.
+Treatment of uncontrolled hypertension reduces the risks of mortality and of cardiac, vascular, renal, and cerebrovascular complications.

-Lifestyle changes are recommended for all patients: weight loss, exercise, decreased sodium intake, and moderation of alcohol consumption.
+Lifestyle changes are recommended for all patients: weight loss, exercise, decreased sodium intake, Dietary Approaches to Stop Hypertension (DASH) diet, and moderation of alcohol consumption.

-Choice of drug therapy is often driven by considerations related to comorbid disease, but achievement of BP goal may be accomplished with a variety of therapeutic agent(s).
+Choice of drug therapy is often driven by considerations related to comorbid disease, but achievement of blood pressure goal may be accomplished with a variety of therapeutic agent(s).

-Essential HTN is defined as BP ≥140/90 mmHg, with no secondary cause identified.
+Essential hypertension is defined as blood pressure (BP) ≥140/90 mmHg, with no secondary cause identified.
 The main goal of treatment is to decrease the risk of mortality and of cardiovascular and renal morbidity.

 Blood pressure goals and recommendations continue to evolve in line with new evidence.

 The 2017 American College of Cardiology/American Heart Association guideline defines hypertension as any systolic blood pressure measurement of ≥130 mmHg or any diastolic BP measurement of ≥80 mmHg.
 This definition differs from the JNC 8, ESC, and ESH guidelines.

 The SPRINT trial (Systolic Blood Pressure Intervention Trial) found that a lower systolic target of 120 mmHg (as measured by automated office blood pressure) reduced cardiovascular complications and deaths in people aged over 50 years with high blood pressure and at least one additional risk factor for heart disease.
 Patients with diabetes or stroke were excluded from the trial.

 Other diagnostic factors

 - sensory or motor deficit